Moustafazn/user-Task/README.md

 ## user-Task

-#### This project uses logom framework to implement some APIs via Java microservices framwork that built on Akka toolkit.
+#### This project uses Logom framework to implement some APIs via Java microservices framwork.
+Lagom is built on Akka toolkit and supports event-driven architecture .